shawnmgoulet/teachosm-for-school/README.md

 # TeachOSM for High School

-This TeachOSM for High School project under the [TeachOSM](http://teachosm.org) project umbrella provides educators with modular, scale-able [OpenStreetMap](https://www.openstreetmap.org/) (OSM) - related geography-based educational exercises developed to integrate with the [United States AP Human Geography curreiculum](https://apstudent.collegeboard.org/apcourse/ap-human-geography).
+This TeachOSM for High School project under the [TeachOSM](http://teachosm.org) project umbrella provides educators with modular, scale-able [OpenStreetMap](https://www.openstreetmap.org/) (OSM) - related geography-based educational modules developed to integrate with the [United States AP Human Geography curriculum](https://apstudent.collegeboard.org/apcourse/ap-human-geography).

 * **_Everyone_ is invited to collaborate to produce this meaningful organization of secondary education-level materials.**
 * **All materials and knowledge available within this project is shared widely and freely.**